I'm a provider

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

-DESCRIPTIONElectrocardiographic body surface mapping (BSM) is a technique that uses multiple (generally 80 or more) electrocardiography (ECG) leads to detect cardiac electrical activity.
-It is suggested that the use of multiple leads may result in improved diagnostic accuracy compared to the standard 12-lead ECG.
-One potential use is in the evaluation of suspected acute myocardial infarction.
-Other potential uses include the diagnosis of pulmonary embolism and location of the accessory pathway in patients with Wolff-Parkinson-White (WPW) syndrome.
+Electrocardiographic body surface mapping (BSM) is a technique that uses multiple (generally 80 or more) electrocardiography (ECG) leads to detect cardiac electrical activity.
+It is suggested that the use of multiple leads may result in improved diagnostic accuracy of acute myocardial infarction (AMI) or acute coronary syndrome (ACS), compared to the standard 12-lead ECG.

 Currently, in patients presenting to the emergency department with symptoms suggestive of myocardial ischemia, a standard 12-lead ECG is obtained.
 In the presence of ST segment elevation on the ECG, personnel are activated to respond in a timely manner to open a presumed coronary artery occlusion, either by mechanical means though balloon angioplasty, or medically through intravenous thrombolytic drugs.
 The 12-lead ECG has a specificity of 94%, leading to relatively few erroneous interventions.
 However, the sensitivity is about 50%.
 These patients may be further stratified by scoring systems and time-sensitive cardiac enzymes, which may require up to 24 hours of monitored observation.

 BSM is being considered as a method to assist in the rapid identification of patients who would benefit from earlier coronary artery intervention than currently achieved utilizing current standard of care.
 The negative predictive value of the test, which has the potential to identify patients who do not require further evaluation with serial cardiac enzymes and clinical observation, is not currently receiving attention as a research topic.